Jane Doe No. 14 v. Internet Brands, Inc.: Circuit court ruling

 Jane Doe appealed the district court ruling to the Ninth Circuit Court of Appeals.
 In 2014, the circuit court initially reversed the district court ruling, holding that Section 230 did not in fact bar Doe's claim against Internet Brands.
 The case was remanded to the district court to allow a trial against Internet Brands to proceed.

 The circuit court determined that Doe's failure to warn claim against Internet Brands was within the scope of Section 230, which does not only apply to user-generated content.
 The court held that Section 230 allows "Good Samaritan" blocking and removal of troubling user-generated material by service providers without damaging their immunity against liability for that material.
 The court found that Internet Brands was responsible under this provision for warning users of possible danger from using the Model Mayhem site.

-Despite the presence of several precedents holding that online service providers are immune from legal liability for various type of user behavior, the circuit court held that under Barnes v.
+Despite precedents holding that online service providers are immune from legal liability for various type of user behavior, the circuit court held that under Barnes v.
 Yahoo!, Inc., there has never been a ruling stating that Section 230 provides general immunity from all types of claims.

 After facing some criticism about how this ruling contradicted others on Section 230 immunity, the Ninth Circuit withdrew its September 2014 decision and agreed to rehear the case in 2015.
 In 2016 the court ruled in favor of Jane Doe again, noting in particular the "novel issue" that Section 230 did not expressly bar a failure to warn claim when the service is aware of previous criminal activity arising from usage of the website.
 Once again, the circuit court remanded the case to the district court for a new trial against Internet Brands.
+At that proceeding, Internet Brands was able to have the case dismissed, as Doe failed to argue that the company committed negligence under California law, but no reference was made to CDA Section 230.

 Impact

-Jeff Herman, the plaintiff's lawyer, was quoted as saying, "This is a landmark opinion and a major victory for victims of sexual abuse because for the first time ever websites can be held liable for failing to protect their users from a known danger.
+Despite failing to achieve a ruling against Internet Brands, Jeff Herman, the plaintiff's lawyer, described the circuit court ruling as "a landmark opinion and a major victory for victims of sexual abuse because for the first time ever websites can be held liable for failing to protect their users from a known danger.
 I think it has far-reaching implications for the Internet."

 There has been criticism of the Ninth Circuit decision.
 Santa Clara Law School professor Eric Goldman and lawyer Venkat Balasubramani stated that the decision appears contrary to the text of Section 230 and all other cases that previously dealt with liability among service providers, particularly Doe v.
 MySpace Inc. Goldman feared that this ruling implies that websites can face legal liability simply for allowing people to talk to each other.
-Balasubramani believed this will cause networks to self-censor and over-censor.
+Balasubramani believed this will cause networks to self-censor in their own operations and over-censor the speech of their users.